 Expats have various options for getting a visa to suit their specific needs.
 Whether planning a business trip or moving to Romania to join family or to work, there is a process that applicants have to go through to get their Romanian visa.
 This can be time-consuming, but organised expats with the right supporting documents should get through the process quite smoothly.

 Holders of a multiple-entry visa for, and legal residents of, Schengen area countries are allowed to enter Romania without a visa and stay for 90 days in a 180-day period.

 Short-stay tourist visas for Romania

-Expats should apply for a visa at their closest Romanian embassy or consulate and will require a variety of supporting documents.
+Expats should apply for a visa at their closest Romanian embassy or consulate.
+A variety of supporting documents need to be provided.
 This includes application forms, passport photos, bank statements, proof of health insurance and proof of onward travel.
 The embassy will return the original documents to the applicant, in case they are requested by Romanian border police upon entry.